Princess Joséphine-Charlotte of Belgium: Adulthood

 On 11 April 1949, Joséphine-Charlotte returned to Belgium for the first time since the war from Luxembourg.
-A few months earlier, she expressed her desire to return to Belgium during the presentation of a gift from the Belgian delegation of the Dames de la Résistance.
+She was the first member of the royal family to set foot on Belgian soil again since World War II.
+She visited Belgium as a test to see how the population reacted to the royal family and to polish the monarchy's reputation.
+A few months earlier, she had expressed her desire to return to Belgium during the presentation of a gift from the Belgian delegation of the Ladies of the Resistance.
 In Bastogne, she visited Bastogne's Town Hall, the war memorial and Mardasson Memorial.
 She also visited Bande, Marche and Namur before reaching Brussels, where she stayed at the Royal Palace of Laeken with her grandmother, Queen Elisabeth.

 On 13 April 1949, Joséphine-Charlotte visited Lichtervelde and La Panne before returning to Brussels to participate in the Holy Thursday mass in Mechelen.
-On 16 April, the Princess left Brussels and stayed at Fischbach Castle in Luxembourg for a few days before returning to Switzerland.
+On 16 April 1949, she left Brussels and stayed at Fischbach Castle in Luxembourg for a few days before returning to Switzerland.
 She returned to Belgium again to vote in the referendum on 12 March 1950, which ended up with the result of the maintenance of the monarchy in Belgium.
-When she returned to Belgium, the princess took up her official duties.
+After the accession of her brother Baudouin, Joséphine-Charlotte resided in Laeken with her father, stepmother and her brothers.
+She also took up her official duties and made several official trips outside Belgium.
 At the same time, she also devoted herself to social problems and developed her interest in the arts.
+In February 1953, Joséphine-Charlotte visited several villages in Belgium that were affected by the floods.
+She also distributed aids and gifts.
+A few days before her wedding, Joséphine-Charlotte announced in a radio message that she would donate all the donations she had received to a national Belgian fund to combat polio.

 Marriage

-Joséphine-Charlotte met Jean, Grand Duke of Luxembourg for the first time during one of her short stays with her godmother and future mother-in-law, Grand Duchess Charlotte, in Fischbach in 1948.
-On 26 December 1952, the couple announced their engagement to the public even though they were already engaged the previous month.
+Joséphine-Charlotte met Jean, Grand Duke of Luxembourg during one of her short stays with her godmother and future mother-in-law, Grand Duchess Charlotte, in Fischbach in 1948.
+Rumours of the engagement of Joséphine-Charlotte and Jean had already been circulating after Jean visited her in Pregny-Chambésy in 1948.
+On 7 November 1952, the couple announced their engagement to the public.
 Joséphine-Charlotte and Jean were joined in marriage on 9 April 1953 in Luxembourg.
 During their 52-year marriage, the couple had five children: